Know your Rights

 In NSW an authority, such as a government body, can acquire privately owned lands and properties compulsorily for public purposes.
 Some of these common purposes include construction of infrastructure such as widening an existing road or building a new highway.

 If you have been affected by a compulsory acquisition of land or property by the government, you have the right to claim compensation according to the Land Acquisition (Just Terms Compensation) Act 1991.
+Our team of specalised property lawyers have the knowledge and experience to handle your case.

 The Compulsory Acquisition Process